ProgrammingNewt/hmwk3_277b/README.md

-To navigate through the output bloat you can CTRL+F "Step" as I labeled the outputs and markdowns
+To navigate through the output bloat you can CTRL+F "step" or "part" as I labeled the outputs and markdowns